Skip to content

 );

-• the Live Query runs inside that context
+• the Live Query is created inside that same transaction

-• every update pushed to the client reflects only what that context is allowed to see
+The engine stays scoped to the transaction, and every update pushed to the client reflects only what that context is allowed to see.

 Relationship to the Commit Stream

-Under the hood, Live Queries are powered by the same commit stream that powers commit-level subscriptions via db.wal.subscribe().
+Under the hood, Live Queries are powered by the same commit stream that powers commit-level subscriptions at db.wal.subscribe().

 But the visibility model is intentionally different.

 • Changefeeds expose raw commit entries.
-Visibility rules are enforced via explicit filtering – resolveCommitVisibility()
+It's concerned with rows that changed.
+Visibility rules are enforced via explicit filtering – at resolveCommitVisibility()

-• Live Queries expose query results; driven by the same commit stream but work at a higher-level.
-Visibility is enforced by the query execution itself via transactions
+• Live Queries expose state.
+It's concerned with query results.
+Visibility is enforced by the query context

-Because of that, Live-Query-originated subscriptions are not passed through resolveCommitVisibility() by default.
-Re-applying row-level filtering at the commit level would be redundant and wasteful.
+With visibility naturally enforced by the query context for live queries, Live-Query-originated subscriptions are not passed through resolveCommitVisibility() by default.
+Applying row-level filtering through that model would be redundant and wasteful.

 Optional Commit-Level Gating

 That said, Live Queries can still participate in commit-level visibility control when needed.
-The effect would be:
+The use-case is different:

-• controlling what the Live Query engine itself sees
+• for controlling what the Live Query engine itself sees

-• while the engine's own execution model controls visibility for the user
+• while the engine's own query context controls visibility for the user

 js